aubreymoore/crb-roadside-slides/README.md

 # crb-roadside-slides

-This repo contains a reveal.js slide deck for a presentation I made at an annual meeting of the CRB-G Action Group.
+This repo contains a **reveal.js** slide deck for a presentation I made at an annual meeting of the CRB-G Action Group.

 The slides are online at https://aubreymoore.github.io/crb-roadside-slides.

-Citation (bibtex):
+## Citation in BibTex format:
 ```
 @unpublished{moore2020,
 title= {Automated roadside video surveys for detecting and monitoring coconut rhinoceros beetle damage to coconut palms},